 - Include participants other than the Executive Director.
 One ongoing activity per year.
-As stated, this is an ongoing item.
-(Doug) (has had conversations with individuals who showed interest, but there hasn't been participation.
+(Doug) ONGOING (has had conversations with individuals who showed interest, but there hasn't been participation.
 There has been advocacy related to budget negotiations.
 This is something that we will keep trying to encourage but one example of this that took place this year is a presentation to the Transit Board by Tim.) - 2.4 Continue consultations to the community agencies, especially those addressing the needs of the underserved, including Person Centered Services Incubator program either formally (with funding) or informally (without funding).